jlfaucher/executor/incubator/ooRexxShell/readme.txt

 The readline mode is deactivated for Windows because I never succeded to have a good history management.
 Now we have a robust history management, but we lose the doskey macros and the filename expansion with 'tab'.
+[2022 Nov 17] and we lose the support of UTF-8 when using chcp 65001: the characters >= 80x are replaced by 00x.

 The history filename is .oorexxshell_history (was .history_oorexxshell).
 Bypass a known problem with old versions of bash: the history file must not be empty.